nt246/NTRES-6100-data-science/analysis/lesson2-rmarkdown-github.md

 ## Class announcements

 * Course communication will primarily be through Slack.
 Please make sure to join our workspace to not miss announcements about scheduling changes etc.
-* Course website and readings - see the Lectures tab of the [course website](https://nt246.github.io/NTRES6940-data-science/lesson2-rmarkdown-github.html)
+* Course website and readings - see the Lectures tab of the [course website](https://nt246.github.io/NTRES-6100-data-science/lesson2-rmarkdown-github.html)
-* Remember office hours / hacky hour Friday 12.20 - 2.15pm (on Zoom)
+* Remember office hours (on Zoom)
-* Assignment 1 due 9/23
+* Assignment 1 due 2/17

 <br>